rocket-ua/pixi-assetslist-loader/README.md

 # PIXI-ASSETSLIST-LOADER
 Simple library for PIXI.js to help download all assets using one (or some) config file.
+This library allows you to edit only json files for manage what resources should be downloaded without changing code.

+All paths for assets from asset list file must be relative to current asset list file location.
+As asset to download can be all what you can use in PIXI.js (images, sounds, sprite sheets, animations etc.).
+As asset you can use another json asset list file for PIXI-ASSETSLIST-LOADER.
 ___
 ## How to use
-All paths for assets from config file must be relative to config file location.
-All paths is relative to baseUrl from PIXI Loader.
-As asset to download can be all what you can use in PIXI.js (images, sounds, sprite sheets, animations etc.).
-As asset you can use another json config file for PIXI-ASSETSLIST-LOADER.
 To use assets list files with PIXI Loader, just connect the library to the project as follows:
 ```javascript
 import * as PIXI from "pixi.js";